 Here are a few more delicious cakes to try:

 Thanks so much for stopping by!
 We hope that you enjoy our Rocky Road Cake!
 It would make a wonderful birthday cake recipe for the chocolate lovers in your life.

 Rocky Road Cake (Cake Mix Recipe)

 For the Chocolate Cake (See Notes below)

-- ⅓ cup (40g) all purpose flour (gently spoon into measuring cup and level off with a table knife)
+- ⅓ cup (40g) all purpose flour (If you are not measuring with a scale, gently spoon into measuring cup and level off with a table knife)